HyTechster/Campus-eWallet/README.md

 > Learning and portfolio project.
 No real money and no payment gateway.
 Top-ups are simulated.

+**Built with:** Java 21, Spring Boot 3.5, PostgreSQL 16, Flyway, Thymeleaf, Testcontainers.

+## Why Spring Boot

+This project has one requirement that can't bend: money must always be correct.
+That mattered more than how fast the pages could be built, and it's why Spring Boot was the pick.

+- **Transactions are declarative.** One `@Transactional` on a service method wraps the locking, the checks and the posting in a single database transaction.
+Any exception rolls all of it back, with no manual begin or commit to forget.
+- **Row locking is built in.** JPA's `PESSIMISTIC_WRITE` lock mode issues `SELECT ...
+FOR UPDATE` directly.
+The concurrency guarantee in "How money stays correct" rests on it.
+- **Security comes in the box.** Spring Security provides form login, BCrypt password hashing, CSRF protection on every form and role-based URL rules.
+You don't have to put these together from separate packages.
+- **Tests run against a real database.** Spring Boot's Testcontainers support (`@ServiceConnection`) starts a real PostgreSQL for the test suite from a single bean.
+Locking can't be tested on an in-memory stand-in like H2, which locks differently.
+- **Java's types suit money code.** Amounts are `long` sen, form input is Java records, and entry types are enums, so the compiler catches many mistakes before the code runs.
+- **It's common where money is handled.** Java and Spring are widely used in banking and payments, so the patterns here (double-entry ledger, pessimistic locking, idempotency keys) carry over to real systems.

+**The trade-off:** Spring Boot takes more code and configuration than a minimal setup, and it starts slower and uses more memory.
+For a project where correctness under concurrency is the whole point, that cost is worth paying.

 ## Run it

 You need Java 21+ and Docker running.